Keyboard Concepts

 It's important to understand these concepts when considering keyboard input; first, some operating system concepts:

-• Input Method Editor (IME) - An OS-provided service which allows for rich composition of input, often with a pop-over candidate selection window.
+- Input Method Editor (IME) - An OS-provided service which allows for rich composition of input, often with a pop-over candidate selection window.
 This is commonly used for Asian input, but on some systems the IME may also be responsible for emoji input or dead keys.
 The IME may have multiple modes per language and those modes can be changed dynamically.

-• Keyboard Layout - An OS configuration that describes how to translate physical key button presses into inputs appropriate to the user's preferred input locale.
+- Keyboard Layout - An OS configuration that describes how to translate physical key button presses into inputs appropriate to the user's preferred input locale.
 The mapping performed by the layout is largely opaque to applications and, on most systems, can be changed dynamically.

-• Dead Key - a keyboard layout may define these modal keys which don't immediately produce output (and thus appears to be "dead"), but instead holds some state that will compose with a subsequently pressed key.
+- Dead Key - a keyboard layout may define these modal keys which don't immediately produce output (and thus appears to be "dead"), but instead holds some state that will compose with a subsequently pressed key.
 Most commonly used for example in European layouts to produce accented versions of the plain latin alphabet.

-• Physical Key - a way to identify a key based on its hardware-dependent location. wezterm can refer to keys based on code they would emit if configured to use an ANSI US English keyboard layout (even if that layout is not currently active), or based on its raw scan code.
+can refer to keys based on code they would emit if configured to use an ANSI US English keyboard layout (even if that layout is not currently active), or based on its raw scan code. - Mapped key - a way to identify a key after the keyboard layout has been applied by the OS.

-• Modifier - A key such as SHIFT, CTRL, CMD, ALT that can be held simultaneously while other keys are pressed.
+that can be held simultaneously while other keys are pressed.
 Modifier keys are special because keyboard hardware traditionally only supports those four modifiers, and that detail is ingrained into most OS input APIs.

 And then some wezterm concepts:

-• Key Assignment - an action assigned to a matching key and modifier combination.
+- Key Assignment - an action assigned to a matching key and modifier combination.

-• Key Table - a grouping of key assignments.
-For each window, wezterm maintains a stack of table activations, allowing for rich modal keyboard input customization
+maintains a stack of table activations, allowing for rich modal keyboard input customization

-Keyboard Processing Flow
+Keyboard Processing Flow¶

-This schematic depicts the processing flow for keyboard events in wezterm:
+This schematic depicts the processing flow for keyboard events in wezterm

 flowchart TD